 A case manager should be able to delegate effectively so that all the tasks and duties they are responsible for are carried out successfully.
 Case managers must stay aware if the quantity of jobs becomes overwhelming and should make sure to delegate tasks to the appropriate team members.
 Always remember quality over quantity.

 Case managers must possess good time management skills to multitask, manage schedules and appointments, and meet deadlines.
 They must always keep contact lists, reference materials, and resource information easily accessible.

 As a case manager, one needs to be open to learning new models and ways of working, as well as an understanding of people.
 Recognising that everyone has their unique journey is critical to success in this job.
 In this industry, you soon realise that there is no ‘one size fits all,’ and you must take the time to understand each client.

 7. Conflict Resolution Skills

 Sometimes a case manager is required to act as a mediator for their client.
-This could be due to the client’s inappropriate behaviour or because they believe their needs are not being met or their rights are being violated.
+It could be due to the client’s inappropriate behaviour or because they believe their needs are not being met or their rights are being violated.
 It will be your responsibility to resolve the conflict and assist everyone in reaching a satisfactory and workable solution.
-This could entail arranging a meeting between the various parties, gathering all of the facts, and developing a viable solution.
+This could entail arranging a meeting between the various parties, gathering all the facts, and developing a viable solution.

 8. Computer and Technology Skills